wargabasdat/Seleksi-2022-Tugas-1/api-json-server/README.md

 # Deploy `json-server` to `heroku`

-> Instructions how to deploy the full fake REST API json-server to various heroku.
+> Instructions how to deploy the full REST API json-server to various heroku.
 There are 2 main steps to do

 * [**Create the database**](#create-the-database)
 * [Deploy to **Heroku**](#create-and-deploy-to-the-heroku-app)